loning/the-math/docs/collapse-realizable-conjectures/part-02-algebraic-collapse/chapter-09-whitehead-collapse.md

 ---
-title: "Chapter 9: φ_Whitehead — Collapse of Ext¹ and Freeness [ZFC-Independent]"
+title: "Chapter 9: φ_Whitehead — Collapse of Ext¹ and Freeness [ZFC-Independent, CST-Provable]"
-sidebar_label: "9. φ_Whitehead [ZFC-Ind]"
+sidebar_label: "9. φ_Whitehead [ZFC-Ind, CST-Prov]"
 ---

-# Chapter 9: φ_Whitehead — Collapse of Ext¹ and Freeness [ZFC-Independent] ✅
+# Chapter 9: φ_Whitehead — Collapse of Ext¹ and Freeness [ZFC-Independent, CST-Provable] ✅

 ## 9.1 The Whitehead Problem in ZFC